MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1805.md

 ## Create a phased deployment with manually configured phases for a task sequence
 <!--1358148-->
-You can now create a phased deployment with manually configured phases for a task sequence.
-You can also add up to 10 additional phases from the **Phases** tab on **Create Phased Deployment** wizard.
+You can now [create a phased deployment](/sccm/osd/deploy-use/create-phased-deployment-for-task-sequence) with manually configured phases for a task sequence.
+You can add up to 10 additional phases from the **Phases** tab of the Create Phased Deployment wizard.

 ### Try it out!
 Follow the instructions to create a phased deployment where you manually configure all phases.
-Add additional phases from the **Phases** tab on **Create Phased Deployment** wizard using steps 4 though 9.
-You can configure up to 10 phases.
 Send [Feedback](capabilities-in-technical-preview-1804.md#bkmk_feedback) letting us know how it worked.

 1. In the **Software Library** workspace, expand **Operating Systems**, and select **Task Sequences**.